hackerschoice/gs-transfer/README.md

 # gs-transfer

-An easy tool to securely transfer files between two computers behind NAT/Firewall.
-It use the Global Socket Network to circumvent the NAT/Firewall and SRP ([RFC 5054](https://tools.ietf.org/html/rfc5054)) with a 4096 Prime, AES-256 and SHA256.
+A lightweight tool to securely transfer files between two distant computers through any NAT/Firewall.
+It use the Global Socket Network to circumvent the NAT/Firewall.
+It uses SRP ([RFC 5054](https://tools.ietf.org/html/rfc5054)) with a 4096 Prime, AES-256 and SHA256 for Peer-to-Peer encryption, authentication and security.

 ![alt text](https://github.com/hackerschoice/gs-transfer/blob/master/img/gst-ss.png?raw=true)